Sign In / Sign Out

 Graduates with an MLS will acquire a wealth of legal expertise that can make huge differences for their ventures, employers, or clients.

 The MLS is a 30 credit hour degree that will be offered partially online and partially in the evenings at the Beus Center for Law and Society on Arizona State University’s Downtown Phoenix campus.
-Students will start each fall and can complete the degree full or part time.
+Students can complete the degree full or part time.
 No LSAT, GRE, GMAT or other graduate school standardize test is required for admission.

 Graduates with an LLM will be able to take their JD foundational knowledge a step further and advance their legal knowledge in the entrepreneurship arena.

 The LLM is a 24 credit hour degree will be offered partially online and partially in the evenings at the Beus Center for Law and Society on Arizona State University’s Downtown Phoenix campus.
-Students will start each fall and can complete the degree full or part time.
+Students can complete the degree full or part time.